The City’s proposed changes for accessory dwelling units lacks Portland and Vancouver’s ambition.

 Bertolet’s “cheat sheet” breaks down the Preferred Alternative as follows:

-- Allowance for one to two additional feet of height for detached ADUs (DADUs) that incorporate green building features
+- Allowance for one to two additional feet of height for detached ADUs (DADUs) that incorporate green building features; and

-- Increase of the maximum number of unrelated residents allowed on one lot from 8 to 12
+- Increase of the maximum number of unrelated residents allowed on one lot from eight to 12;

-- Increase of rear yard lot coverage limit from 40 to 60 percent for DADUs no taller than 15 feet
+- Increase of rear yard lot coverage limit from 40% to 60% for DADUs no taller than 15 feet; and

 The wild card: